We transcribed the Google Analytics for Beginners video to help you quickly learn how Google Analytics accounts are organized.

 Lets users add or remove user access to the account, property, or view.

 Lets users make changes to the configuration settings.

 Allows users to share things like dashboards or certain measurement settings.

 Lets users view data, analyze reports, and create dashboards, but restricts them from making changes to the settings or adding new users.

 How you configure your organizations, accounts, properties, and views can affect how your data gets collected.
 Be thoughtful when setting up your Google Analytics implementation, and make sure you align your properties and views of the data you collect with your overall business structure.

 To get updated about the new trend of Google Adwords, visit;

-We hope you find this article useful to understand the Google Analytics account structure and organization.
+We hope you found this article useful in understanding Google Analytics' account structure and organization.
 If you have any question, please get in contact with us!

 See you next time!